 For students at non-government schools, parents are encouraged to speak directly to the school about financial assistance.

-Saver Plus is a 10 month financial education and matched savings program that assists families to gain financial skills, establish a savings goal and develop long term saving habits.
-As an incentive, participants can receive up to $500.00 in matched savings which can be used for education costs.
+Saver Plus is a 10 month financial education and matched savings program that assists families to gain financial skills, establish a savings goal, and develop long-term saving habits.
+As an incentive, participants can receive up to $500 in matched savings to put towards a range of education costs.

 - Are 18 years or over

 - Have a child at school or attend vocational education yourself

 - Have a regular income from paid employment (you or your partner)

 - Have a current Health Care or Pension Card

 - Receive an eligible Centrelink payment

 The Smith Family manages the program in South Australia with Saver Plus workers in the following areas: Adelaide's North and North East (including Tea Tree Gully, Campbelltown District, Gawler, Adelaide Hills and Barossa), Port Adelaide, Enfield, Charles Sturt, Salisbury, Playford and South Adelaide.
 Over 32,000 people have previously participated in the program throughout Australia.